unicode-org/message-format-wg/spec/README.md

 > The provisions of the stability policy are not in effect until
 > the conclusion of the technical preview and adoption of this specification.

-Updates to this specification shall not make any well-formed or valid _message_ invalid.
+Updates to this specification will not make any well-formed or valid _message_ invalid.

-Updates to this specification shall not remove any syntax provided in this version.
+Updates to this specification will not remove any syntax provided in this version.
-Future versions might add additional structure or meaning to existing syntax.

-Updates to this specification shall not change the syntactical meaning of any syntax defined in this specification except for that syntax marked as "reserved for future standardization".
+Updates to this specification will not change the syntactical meaning of any syntax defined in this specification except for that syntax marked as "reserved for future standardization".

-Updates to this specification shall not assign any meaning or change the syntactical requirements for any private-use annotation.
+Updates to this specification will not assign any meaning to or change the syntactical requirements for any private-use annotation.

 Updates to this specification will not remove any reserved keywords or sigils.

-> [!NOTE]
-> Future versions may define new keywords.

-Updates to this specification will not reserve or assign meaning to any character "sigils" except for those in the `reserved` production.
+Updates to this specification will not add any additional Unicode code points to those in `reserved-annotation-start`.

-Updates to this specification
-will not remove any functions defined in the default registry.
+Updates to this specification will not remove any functions defined in the default registry.

 Updates to this specification will not remove any options or option values defined in the default registry.
-Additional options or additional option values for existing options MAY be defined.

 > [!NOTE]
-> This does not guarantee that the results of formatting will never change.
+> The foregoing policies are _not_ a guarantee that the results of formatting will never change.
-> Even when the specification doesn't change,
+> Even when this specification or its implementation do not change,
 > the functions for date formatting, number formatting and so on
-> will change their results over time.
+> can change their results over time or behave differently due to local runtime

-Later specification versions MAY make previously invalid messages valid.
+> differences in implementation or changes to locale data
+> (such as due to the release of new CLDR versions).

 Updates to this specification will not introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.
-Such messages MAY produce errors when formatted according to an earlier version of this specification.
+Such messages can produce errors when formatted according to an earlier version of this specification.

 From version 2.0, MessageFormat will only reserve, define, or require function names or function option names